-Making your own soap has so many benefits, and I especially love that I can choose my own scent and color combinations.
-This Hazelnut Coffee Soap is one of my favorites because it smells absolutely amazing, just like a fresh brewed cup of hazelnut coffee.
+Making your own homemade soap has so many benefits, but I especially love that I can choose my own scent and colour combinations.
+This Hazelnut Coffee Soap Recipe is one of my favourites because it smells absolutely amazing, just like a freshly brewed cup of hazelnut coffee.
 A simple melt and pour shea butter base is used in this homemade soap recipe, so it is perfect for beginners, and even those who just want something easy to make.
 The addition of fresh hazelnut coffee grounds and cinnamon bark essential oil combine to give this soap a wonderful scent.
+The benefits of having a real coffee grounds in this soap, is not just for the flavour and the look, but the grounds will make your skin nicely smooth as you use this soap.
 You can also choose to recycle your used coffee grounds in this soap recipe!

 Stir in coffee grounds.

 Pour mixture into the soap moulds.

 Lightly spray with rubbing alcohol to prevent bubbles from forming on the soap.

 Let set for about 60 minutes and remove from mould.